linagora/tmail-flutter/docs/dev/backend-setup.md

 The container will start and expose the JMAP HTTP endpoint on port 80.

 > **Note:** The backend uses an in-memory store — all data is lost when the container stops.
+OIDC is not supported; use basic authentication only.

 ### 2. Provision test users